MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 access to those tools or get people on the v-team who can access the tools.

-- Team Admin Center (TAC) is needed to configure avatar and immersive spaces administration
+- Teams Admin Center (TAC) is needed to configure avatar and immersive spaces administration

-- Azure portal is needed to administer Mesh scripting.
+- Azure portal is needed to administer Mesh cloud scripting (if your environments optionally use that form of scripting).

 - Other tasks like permitting URLs and firewall ports will be done in whatever administrative tools are used by your organization.